rossumai/keras-multi-gpu/blog/docs/index.md

 # Towards efficient multi-GPU training in Keras over TensorFlow

-The big message:
+_A summary blog post for publishing on Medium and additional resources on GitHub (Markdown documents)._

+## TL;DR

-Multi-GPU data-parallel training in Keras over TensorFlow is possible at the moment, but not too efficient.
-So we provide an in-depth analysis of the problem and existing solutions, and suggest what to do to make it more effcient.
+Multi-GPU data-parallel training in Keras over TensorFlow is already possible, but not too efficient.
+There exist new packages that claim better efficiency at the cost of a bit more complicated API or installation.
+We provide a survey of the problem and existing solutions and suggest what to do to make it more effcient without using external libraries.

 ## Introduction

+In this blog article there's just a quick summary and more details and code are provided in our [GitHub repository](https://github.com/rossumai/keras-multi-gpu/tree/master/blog/docs).

 ### Why?